 Automated lead nurturing emails are sent to users following a specific action or after a pre-determined amount of time has passed.
 They are also tailored to meet the needs and expectations of their audience.
 Marketers leverage data, past campaign metrics, and user behavior to shape engaging content that compels qualified leads to move to the next phase of the buyer’s journey.

 HubSpot is a leader in inbound marketing solutions.
 It offers two email automation tools: HubSpot Sequences and HubSpot Workflows.
-Wrapping your head around the differences between the two can help you choose and utilize the best email platform for your needs.
+Understanding the differences between the two can help you choose and utilize the best email platform for your needs.

 In short, Sequences is a sales tool, and Workflows is a marketing tool.

-• Sequences send emails from a connected inbox to audience segments as sales emails.
-They are targeted and straightforward — they look like any other email you’d send directly from your email platform.
+- Sequences send emails from a connected inbox to audience segments as sales emails.
+They are targeted and straightforward — they look like any other email you’d send directly from your platform.
 This email automation system is not ideal for bulk communication or metric reporting.

 Generally, you use Workflows for lead nurturing, promotions, and other B2C communications.
 Sequences are primarily for sales reps.